omarirfa/Senti_AI/README.md

 * Graph and Charts for visualzing sentiment trends have to be developed.
 * Backward compatibility of the app can be improved.
 * WorkManager class needs to be added to provide support for reminder.
-* Settings preference needs to be provided to the user, so that the user can decide what features are to be turned on and off.
+* Settings preference needs to be provided to the user, so that the user can decide what features to turn on and off.